 In this domain perception ability requirements vary significantly with application domain.
-Of primary concern are a suitable choice of sensing modality, efficient signal and data analysis, as well as generating the maximum information output from the data at hand.
-Guaranteed safe perception is also a key requirement.
+Of primary concern are a suitable choice of sensing modality, efficient signal and data analysis, as

-Most deployed systems are at Level 2 - Low Level processing parameter sensing, a limited number are at Level 3 - Multi-Parameter Perception.
+Most deployed systems are at Level 2 - Marker sensing, a limited number are at Level 3 - Multi-Parameter Sensing.